-Delivery methodQAS Self studyField of studyTaxesCourse reviewThis course was last reviewed mid-2015Pre-requisitesThis course introduces the basics of value added taxes.
+Delivery methodQAS Self studyField of studyTaxesCourse reviewThis course was last reviewed in March 2021Pre-requisitesThis course introduces the basics of value added taxes.
 As such, no great understanding of VAT is required as the course will build from the absolute basics through to some of the more complex issues such as exemption and internationally traded services.
-The course looks at both the EU system of VAT and also at some of the developments in states that have adopted value added taxes in more recent times.
+The course looks at both the EU VAT system and some of the developments in states that have adopted value added taxes in more recent times.
 It does not, therefore, focus on VAT as applied in any one state or group of states but takes a global view.
-Given the importance of VAT in the European Union, the course will consider some of the specific issues that apply to trade between EU Member States.While this course is suitable for practising professionals, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Paper 3 - EU VAT Option).
-Further information about this qualification can be found at the ADIT website.Study timeAudio lesson: 4 hoursSelf study: 8 hoursFurther reading (optional): 27 hours
+Given the importance of VAT in the European Union, the course will consider some of the specific issues that apply to trade between EU Member States.While this course is suitable for practising professionals, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Module 3.02 - EU VAT Option).
+Further information about this qualification can be found at the ADIT website.Study timeAudio lesson: 6.5 hoursSelf study: 14.5 hoursFurther reading (optional)

 Continuing Professional Education (CPE)

 The recommended CPE points for this course are as follows:

 - NASBA (The National Association of State boards of Accountancy, US) - 14 points